 Known as “Garden of the Garden State,” the NJBC at Skylands is an outdoor haven.
 Listed on both state and national Registries of Historic Places, this oasis is set amongst 96 acres of 13 specialty gardens and is surrounded by more than 1,000 acres of woodlands in Passaic County.
 Walk several miles of paths flanked with wildflowers and lilacs from around the world.
 Don’t forget to smell the rhododendrons and azaleas in the Hosta/Rhododendron or Moraine Gardens, where clusters of rock deposits are left behind from the Ice Age.
-Self-guided tours are available, and on select Sundays you can tour the historic Skylands Manor.
-Head to the woods behind the garden for some of NJ’s best hiking trails.
+Frequent guided tours are available, or head to the woods behind the garden for some of NJ’s best hiking trails.

 165 Hobart Ave., Summit